Werkov/Werkov.github.io/_posts/2015-05-20-goto-musings.md

 ===== Other solutions =====

-  * GNU extensions of C language provide option of [[https://gcc.gnu.org/onlinedocs/gcc/Common-Variable-Attributes.html#index-g_t_0040code_007bcleanup_007d-variable-attribute-3333|variable attribute ''cleanup'']] that allows you to associate a function that's called when released should be performed.
+  * GNU extensions of C language provide option of [[https://gcc.gnu.org/onlinedocs/gcc/Common-Variable-Attributes.html#index-g_t_0040code_007bcleanup_007d-variable-attribute-3333|variable attribute `cleanup`]] that allows you to associate a function that's called when released should be performed.
   * Use [[https://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization|C++ or other languages]].